intbio-ncl/BiomationScripterLib/docs/OTProto.md

 ---

 ## Setting up the OT-2 to work with BiomationScripter
-Due to large amounts of the OT-2's onboard computer being read only, the BiomationScripter package can not be installed as usual.
+Due to a large amount of the OT-2's onboard computer being read only, the BiomationScripter package can not be installed as usual.
 Instead, follow the instructions below to get set up.

-1. Create a new directory called `Packages` in the writable section of the OT-2's onboard computer
+1. Create a new directory called `Packages` in the writable section of the OT-2's onboard computer.
        * `/var/lib/jupyter/notebooks/` is an example of a writable directory
-2. Clone the [BiomationScripter repo](https://github.com/intbio-ncl/BiomationScripter) into this new directory
+2. Clone the [BiomationScripter repo](https://github.com/intbio-ncl/BiomationScripter) into this new directory.
 3. The following code will need to be added to start of every protocol you wish to use BiomationScripter in:
      ```python
      import sys